MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 A consistent authentication issue that occurs in Microsoft SQL Server typically refers to issues that are related to authentication and authorization of users or applications that try to access the SQL Server database.
 These issues can cause authentication failures, access denied errors, or other security-related problems.

 Before you start to troubleshoot errors, it's important to understand what each error message means and also the error type.
 Some errors might appear in more than one category.
 You can use the troubleshooting information that's mentioned in the ["Errors"](#errors) section to resolve the error.
-If you continue to experience issues, check the possible causes, solutions, and workarounds in the following sections:
+If you continue to experience issues, check the possible causes and solutions in the following sections:

 - [Causes and scenarios specific to various aspects of SQL Server](#causes-and-scenarios-specific-to-various-aspects-of-sql-server)